 - First, toast your sesame seeds in a frying pan until they turn golden brown.
 Remove from the pan into a bowl to prevent further browning.
 Reserve the pan for stir frying the vegetables.

-- Heat 1 tbsp of oil in the reserved pan on medium-high heat.
+- Heat 1 tablespoon of oil in the reserved pan on medium-high heat.
 Tip in red onion wedges and chopped green pepper and stir fry for 4 minutes.
 Then, add pineapple chunks and stir-fry for 2 more minutes.
 Pineapple should caramelise slightly, onions and peppers soften but still retaining some crunch.

 - In the meantime, prepare your stir-fry sauce.
 Heat a small saucepan and add curry powder together with chilli flakes.
-Dry-cook on medium heat for a minute until fragrant.
+Dry-fry on medium heat for a minute until fragrant.
 Cut 50g of creamed coconut block into pieces and tip into the spices.
 Reduce the heat to low.
 Add pineapple juice from the tin and soy sauce.
 Stir to combine everything into a thick sauce.
-Add 2-3 tbsp of water to loosen and take off the heat.
+Add 2-3 tablespoon of water to loosen and take off the heat.
 It should be pouring cream consistency.